 Under token billing, Opus 4.7 costs 1.67× more than Sonnet 4.6 on both input and output.
 Under PRU billing, the ratio is 3× (27 vs. 9).
 The two billing systems price the gap between models differently, which matters when choosing between them.

 For agentic loops, costs scale linearly with token counts.
 At GitHub’s published per-token rates7, Opus 4.7 costs 1.67× more than Sonnet 4.6 for the same input and output volume.
-Community discussion #1929488 places a single heavy autonomous Opus session at $30–40 in API-equivalent cost — enough that, on a Pro+ plan’s 3,900 AI Credits ($39 at $0.01 each), a subscriber can realistically run roughly one sustained autonomous session before exhausting the entire monthly allocation.
+Community discussion #1929488 places a single heavy autonomous Opus session at $30–40 in API-equivalent cost.
+On a Pro+ plan’s 7,000 AI Credits ($70 of included usage at $0.01 each, after GitHub’s May 12 flex allotment lifted Pro+ from $39 to $70), a subscriber can realistically run only one or two sustained autonomous sessions before exhausting the monthly allocation.
+(GitHub Blog.
+“Flex allotments in Pro and Pro+, and a new Max plan.”
+May 12, 2026)

 Billing Disputes and the Observability Gap